 Extras:A few perfunctory junket interviews are the only extra the check disc boasted - which is a shame, because I feel that this film could develop something of a cult and the Ford Brothers could get themselves a following, if more care had been lavished on welcoming viewers behind the scenes.
 They certainly hint at some fascinating making-of stories when they talk about the difficulties of making a film in what was, essentially, a war-zone.
 I remain unconvinced by this movie but I notice it has been getting some very positive buzz elsewhere, so I'm forced to conclude that it didn't work for me because, as Ive mentioned, Im very picky about my zombie films and these days they almost always disappoint me But what do you guys think of it?
 The Dead is out now Blu-ray.

-We need more writers about 31 Days of Horror, Howard Ford, The Dead, Jon Ford, Prince David Oseia, Rob Freeman and Reviews!
+Want to write about 31 Days of Horror, Howard Ford, The Dead, Jon Ford, Prince David Oseia, Rob Freeman and Reviews?
 Get started below...